Date labels, storage advice and freezing for food safety

 This summary information produced by WRAP, the Food Standards Agency and Defra covers date labelling and storage instruction requirements for surplus food, in order for it to be safely redistributed.
 The aim is to increase the amount of food made available by food businesses for redistribution and accepted by recipient organisations.

 Redistribution labelling guide

 Covers date labelling and storage instruction requirements for surplus food, in order for it to be safely redistributed, along with guidance for freezing and relabelling fresh food, and was originally published in 2017.
-The guide outlines simple information across four key food categories that typically carry a ‘Best Before’ date:
+The guide outlines simple information across five key food categories that typically carry a ‘Best Before’ date:

 - uncut fresh produce;

 - bread and bakery;

 - ambient products packaged in cans, jars, packets; and

 - frozen foods.

 It stresses the importance of visual checks of food and packaging to ensure the food is of good quality.

 The information covers manufacturing, retail and supplier businesses, and all types of redistribution organisations.